KC7-Foundation/kc7_data/mcjwalker/README.md

+_:warning: Legal Disclaimer:
+The companies, organizations, domain names, email addresses, people, places, and events depicted in the KC7 Cyber Game data sets and other materials created by the KC7 Foundation are fictitious.
+No association with any real company, organization, domain name, email address, person, place, or event is intended or should be inferred._

 # The Madam C.J.
 Walker Manufacturing Company

 The year is 2323.
 Washington D.C.has been split into several districts, some districts inhabited, some are simply abandoned relics of the past.
 Where there is life, there is a sprawling metropolis!